cloudify-cosmo/cloudify-dev/vagrant/cloudify-manager/README.md

 There are some useful environment variables you can use:

 - MANAGER_BLUEPRINTS_BRANCH - The manager blueprint branch you want to use to bootstrap with.
+Defaults to *master*
 - CLOUDIFY_SOURCE_FOLDER - Path to a folder on your host that contains the cloudify source code projects.
+If this is not specified, it assumes the sources are located next to the cloudify-dev project and constructs a relative path.
 - CLI_BRANCH - The cli branch used to bootstrap.
 The default value will be the value set for MANAGER_BLUEPRINTS_BRANCH.
 - USE_TARZAN - Set this variable to any string to use local tarzan URL's instead of amazon s3 buckets.